The Body on the Beach

 Part 1 of the Fethering Mystery series

-Recently retired, Carole Seddon is residing in the Fethering the cottage she purchased with her ex-husband.
-Theree she maintains a quiet and sensible life with the companionship of Gulliver, her Labrador retriever.
-But everything changes when she and Gulliver, while taking their daily constitutional, find a corpse on the beach.
+Recently retired, Carole Seddon resides in the seaside hamlet of Fethering, in the cottage she purchased with her ex-husband.
+There she maintains a quiet and sensible life with the companionship of Gulliver, her Labrador retriever.
+But everything changes when she and Gulliver find a corpse on the beach while taking their daily constitutional.
 What's more, there are two wounds on its neck.
 The body mysteriously disappears and the police dismiss Carole as a befuddled middle-aged woman.
-She almost starts to believe it herself...until a stranger threatens her to keep quiet or else.
-Unable to contain her anxiety, Carole confides in her eccentric neighbor, Jude—who suggests that if the police cannot be bothered to catch a killer, maybe they should do it themselves.
+She almost starts to believe it herself-until a stranger threatens her to keep quiet or else.

 Death on the Downs